forsaken1/infra/sessions.test/README.md

-# Tests for Users service
+# Tests for Sessions service

 ## Run